vercel/modelfusion/docs/guide/index.md

 # Getting Started

-ModelFusion is a TypeScript-first library for building AI apps, chatbots, and agents.
+ModelFusion is a library for building AI apps, chatbots, and agents.
 It provides abstractions for working with AI models, vector indices, and tools.
-It was design with the following goals in mind:
+It was designed with the following goals in mind:

 - **Provide type inference and validation**: ModelFusion uses TypeScript and [Zod](https://github.com/colinhacks/zod) to infer types whereever possible and to validate AI responses.
-- **Flexibility**: AI application development can be complex and unique to each project.
+- **Flexibility and control**: AI application development can be complex and unique to each project.
 With ModelFusion, you have complete control over the prompts, the model settings, and the control flow of your application.
+You can also access the full responses from the models and metadata easily to build what you need.
 - **Integrate support features**: Essential features like logging, retries, throttling, and error handling are integrated and easily configurable.

 ## Disclaimer

-ModelFusion is currently in its initial development phase. **Until version 0.1 there may be frequent breaking changes.**
+ModelFusion is currently in its initial development phase. **Until version 1.0 there may be frequent breaking changes.**

 ## Installation